domrussel/academic-kickstart-website/content/publication/servicer_size/index.md

 ---
 title: "Servicer Size in the Mortgage Market"
 authors:
-- Tim Critchfield
+- (with Tim Critchfield and Erik Durbin)
-- Erik Durbin
-- admin
 date: "2019-11-21T00:00:00Z"
 doi: ""